shambhuthakur0707/firstproject/README.md

 # firstproject
-This is my first Git repository
+This is my first Git repository.Author=Shambhu Thakur
-Author=Shambhu Thakur